Harinee2501/Fundora/README.md

-#  Fundora – Fund Expense & Project Tracker
+#  Fundora - Project Fund tracker for students

 **Fundora** is a full-stack web application designed to help users manage project-based fund tracking, record expenses and incomes, upload receipts, and generate PDF/CSV reports — all in a visually intuitive dashboard.